Tulalip Police & Fire Services

 Snohomish County Fire District #15

-Our station is staffed with three firefighters on duty 24 hours a day, seven days a week, 365 days per year.
+Our station is staffed with four firefighters on duty 24 hours a day, seven days a week, 365 days per year.
 Like most other fire departments, 80% of our calls are medical emergencies, so all of our personnel are trained as firefighters and emergency medical technicians or EMTs.
 In addition, all of our rigs are outfitted with specialized medical equipment as is found in an ambulance, so the highest level of care can be offered no matter what vehicle is responding.

-Fire District #15 also offers an array of other services such as water rescue, vehicle rescue and hazardous materials first response.
+Fire District #15 also offers an array of other services such as water rescue, vehicle rescue, and hazardous materials first response.